Discovering a New Culinary Adventure

-I followed the recipe and added a couple of my own touches along the way.
+I followed the recipe but added a couple of my own touches along the way.
 The result?
 A unique flavor that was genuinely good.
-Next time, I think I’ll try pairing it with the German Kirsch Gravy recipe I found for the cherry sauce and lightly bread the pork cutlets to make it more like a traditional schnitzel.
+Next time, I plan to pair it with the German Kirsch Gravy recipe I found for the cherry sauce and lightly bread the pork cutlets to make it more like a traditional schnitzel.

 Cherry Kirsch Pork Schnitzel – A German Classic with Character